Rich Chocolate Vegan Frosting is a decadent and dreamy chocolate frosting recipe, made entirely without dairy!

 You don’t have to be vegan to love this rich vegan frosting

 I’m not a vegan, but, like most of us, I know people who are, including my sister.
 I thought it would be fun to formulate a dairy free frosting in anticipation of the holidays, when I’ll be cooking more for others.
 With two college aged daughters home on break I never know who’ll be hanging around the kitchen or sitting at my dining room table.
-Of course for right now I’ll just be eating my frosting with a spoon, because I don’t have a reliable vegan cake recipe.
-I think making a delicious cake without dairy products or eggs is one of the great baking challenges, and I have yet to figure it out.
-If any of you have, please let me know in the comments!
+This frosting is so good I’d be happy just eating it by the spoonful, but you could also use it to frost my vegan Chocolate Sheet Cake or maybe my Best Ever Vegan Chocolate Cake.

 I like chocolate frosting made with real chocolate instead of cocoa powder, it just tastes richer and has a better chocolate flavor.
 It also works in this frosting because, as opposed to cocoa powder, the melted chocolate is liquid, so less coconut milk is required.
 The large amount of vanilla and the espresso powder really help to tame the coconut flavor as well.
 You won’t taste the coffee, but it will enhance and deepen the chocolate.
 It’s a lovely frosting that even non-vegans will love.

-- approximately 1 cup (about 1/2 of a 14oz can) of coconut cream (you may need more)
+- 1 cup coconut cream (about half of a 14 ounce can) You may need more.

 - 5 cups confectioner's sugar, sifted